-GKE works with containerized applications: applications packaged into hardware independent, isolated user-space instances, for example by using Docker.
+GKE works with containerized applications.
+These are applications packaged into platform independent, isolated user-space instances, for example by using Docker.
 In GKE and Kubernetes, these containers, whether for applications or batch jobs, are collectively called workloads.
 Before you deploy a workload on a GKE cluster, you must first package the workload into a container.